Male Pattern Baldness

 A more drastic way to achieve hair restoration is with the use of hair implants.
 These implants are usually plugs of hair from areas where hair continues to grow (usually called the “donor area” found round the side of the head), transplanted to areas affected by male pattern baldness.
 This treatment is more expensive than the aforementioned drugs.

-Negative side effects depend on the type of treatment, (FUT, FUE, DHI) however we recommend the FUE procedure because it is the most successful and the results are found to be both permanent and aesthetically pleasing.Click Here to receive up to £2000 off
+Negative side effects depend on the type of treatment, (FUT, FUE, DHI) however we recommend the FUE procedure because it is the most successful and the results are found to be both permanent and aesthetically pleasing.Click Here for Your Up to £2000 off Voucher

 Another type of hair implants are those made of artificial fibers, but doctors don’t recommend them as much as transplants because the rate of infection is higher.
 Nevertheless, some men prefer them because they are cheaper.